chocolatemilk01/Assetto-Corsa/ppfilters/README.md

 # Post Process Filter
-For Assetto Corsa (2014) Requirements:
+For Assetto Corsa (2014) **OPTIONAL** Requirements:
-- Latest CSP, DON'T USE THE RECOMMENDED
+- Latest CSP!
-- Pure 0.7.5 or later.
-It works with Sol but I recommended to use Pure
+- Sol, preferably Pure for improve fps a bit and better looking environment (depends the colour grading)

-- PLEASE SET SKY AND CLOUD to 3D Cloud because I use Skydome (for those who don't have Skydome/using Pure 0.7.5)
+*NOTE.* The pure config is using skydome and if you don't have it or not using Pure.
+Assetto Corsa will automatically switch to the 3D Clouds

 ## How-to
 **Copy-paste [ppfilter-name].ini**